 Yes, it is easy to get caught up in the trappings played out by the media and on social networks about what is broken in the world today.
 Continuous news feeds of escalating violence, police brutality, wars and conflicts, terrorism and just plain bad behavior create an illusion that this is the ‘new normal’ – it’s not.

 The video of the Walmart fight between these two women lasted for 5-6 minutes and not a single person stepped in to stop it.
 They were all too busy taking photos to post on social media.
 And so it goes.
-Sadly, we have become a society of voyeurs, photographers and color commentators, quick to grab the camera phone and to post and comment, but reluctant to take action or get actively involved in solving our societal problems, large or small.
+Sadly, we’ve become a society of voyeurs, photographers, and color commentators.
+Quick to grab the camera phone and to post and comment, but reluctant to take action or get actively involved in solving our societal problems, large or small.

 Where is the leadership?

 However, unless someone like you cares enough, nothing is going to get better.
 What is sorely lacking at this point in our country’s history are positive role models and leadership.
-Positive role models like David Wilson, a top draft choice of the New York Giants who had to give up a budding NFL career at the ripe old age of 23 years old due to injury.
-However, David vowed to “become great at something” and is now ready to launch a new career as a professional track star.
+Positive role models like David Wilson, a top draft choice of the New York Giants gave up a budding NFL career at the ripe old age of 23 years old due to injury.
+However, he vowed to “become great at something” and is preparing to launch a new career as a professional track star.

 Mr. Wilson’s challenges are not so dissimilar to those we will ultimately encounter in our lifetimes.
-However, one of the true tests of our character is the ability to overcome adversity and difficult times when they strike in order to create a better future.
-A brighter future for ourselves and for those around us.
+However, one of the true tests of character is the ability to overcome adversity and difficult times when they strike, in order to create a better future.
+A better future for ourselves and for those around us.
 Isn’t this what leadership should be about?